Garmin vs Strava: Leak Shows Connect Targeting Strava

 Test 6.
 Openness to any workout data

 Strava seemingly accepts data from every wearable on the market.
 Apple Watch, Garmin, Coros, Polar, Wahoo, Suunto, Whoop, Oura, Peloton, and Zwift all flow in.
-The Apple Watch leads the device chart on Strava, and Strava does not care which watch produced the workout.
+Garmin Connect is Garmin-first, Garmin-only, and that’s a huge problem if it ever wants to take on Strava successfully.
+Here’s one way to do it via a selective openness model:

+Connect+ is the natural vehicle.
+The Apple Watch or Wahoo Elemnt owner cancels their Strava subscription and subscribes to access the social and competitive features.
 The Garmin device owner gets the same access for free, plus the full physiological stack.
-The segment culture migrates from Strava to Connect because Connect’s leaderboards are populated and competitive.
+The segment culture migrates from Strava to Connect.
 The hardware moat stays intact because the physiological computation requires sensors that only Garmin makes.

 Where Strava is failing its own users